 Confirm the essential guidelines to write

-Ensure to confirm from the candidate if there are specific guidelines stated by the organization and their details of interest in the letter (i.e., details about the volunteer they expect to see in the reference letter).
+Ensure confirmation from the candidate if there are specific guidelines stated by the organization and their details of interest (i.e., details they expect to see in the reference letter).

 Know the purpose of writing

 This is a very vital factor.
 You need to know why you are writing the reference letter and for what reason exactly.
-How a reference letter for an internship is written is quite different from that of a candidate applying for a scholarship.
-Therefore, the exact purpose of the reference letter is to be figured out.
+The way an internship is written is quite different from that of a candidate applying for a scholarship.
+Therefore, the exact purpose of it is to be figured out.

-Always try to verify if writing reference letters for volunteers from your organization is acceptable.
+Always try to verify if writing reference letters from your organization is acceptable.
 Some nonprofit organizations, for various reasons, have internal policies in place that prevent such practices.

 Header